AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30815-magento-patch-elasticsearch-blank-search-results.md

 * Adobe Commerce (all deployment methods) 2.3.2 - 2.3.3-p1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 When using Elasticsearch, if you change the search results' limiter options, Adobe Commerce displays a blank page.

-<u>Prerequisites</u>:
+<ins>Prerequisites</ins>:

 Elasticsearch is **enabled**.
 Go to **STORES** > **Settings** > **Configuration** > **Catalog** > **Catalog Search**.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Go to your site.
 1. Search for a product on the main search field.
 1. After the search result pages are displayed, click on the last page in the search result pages.
 1. Select **Show xx per page** from the limiter option.
 Make sure that this is a different search result number limit than currently configured.

-<u>Expected results</u>:
+<ins>Expected results</ins>:

 The page displays the configured number of product results.

-<u>Actual results</u>:
+<ins>Actual results</ins>:

 Blank page displays.
 This error can also be seen in the `var/report` : *\`"0":"SQLSTATE\[42000\]: Syntax error or access violation: 1064 You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near'\`*